 Selectins are a family of three molecules (E-, P-, and L-selectin) that regulate interactions between cells within blood vessels and promote the adhesion of blood cells (white blood cells, platelets, and red blood cells) to the walls of blood vessels and to each other.
 For this reason, they are known as adhesion molecules.

-In sickle cell anemia, there is an increased number of selectins inside blood vessels, which makes blood cells more prone to stick to surfaces and to other cells.
-This causes the clumping of blood cells with each other and their adherence to the blood vessel walls, reducing the inner space of blood vessels and obstructing blood flow, which in turn causes a severe attack known as sickle cell pain crisis.
+In sickle cell disease, there is an increased number of selectins inside blood vessels, which makes blood cells more prone to stick to surfaces and to each other.
+This causes the clumping of blood cells and their adherence to the blood vessel walls, reducing the inner space of blood vessels and obstructing blood flow, which then causes a severe attack known as a vaso-occlusive crisis or sickle cell pain crisis.

 Rivipansel binds to all three selectins (although mainly to E-selectin), preventing cell adhesion and pain crisis.